DavidLMS/davidlms.com/site/content/es/posts/Se subasta inteligencia/index.md

 # uBlogger  | 1.2.0 Post display settings on the page
 summaryStyle:
-    # uBlogger NEW | 1.1.0 Display previews on the page of posts
     hiddenImage: false
     # uBlogger NEW | 1.1.0 Allows you to hide the description
     hiddenDescription: false